Andre92Marcos/cpu_architecture/subroutines_and_the_stack.md

 	1st) The RBP is pushed to the stack (push rbp)
 	2nd) The RSP points to the RBP. (mov rbp,rsp)
+	3rd) Grap the function arguments from the registers to the stack

 At the end of a function:
 	1st) We pop RBP;